 I am currently a Lane fellow in the Lane Center of Computational Biology at Carnegie Mellon University, working with Eric P. Xing.
-I received a Ph.D. in Computer Science and an M.A. in Statistics from UC Berkeley under the advising of Michael I. Jordan and Yun S. Song.
+Before that, I received a Ph.D. in Computer Science and an M.A. in Statistics from UC Berkeley under the advising of Michael I. Jordan and Yun S. Song.
+I will be joining the Department of Management Information Systems, Eller College of Management at the University of Arizona this Fall.

 In the past, I worked on the development of a new graphical model based on coalescent processes for estimation of gene conversion rates and mean conversion tract lengths, and a new model selection criterion for mutagenetic trees mixture models.